Privacy Policy

 9.1 Client Data

-We retain client data for the duration of the Golden Visa journey (which may span several years, including initial application, renewals, and citizenship eligibility) plus two years after the conclusion of our services.
+We retain client data for the duration of the Golden Visa journey (which may span several years, including initial application, renewals, and citizenship or permanent residency eligibility) plus two years after the conclusion of our services.
 This allows us to support any follow-up queries, provide references, and comply with legal and regulatory requirements.

 9.2 Enquiry Data